nmaksimova/square-panda-cb92c/src/pages/index.md

   - content: |
-      ## New Beginner Dance Groups for Kids Starting This September
+      ## New Beginner Dance Groups for Kids Starting October 20th

-      **Reserve Your Spot Today!**
+      **Check the Schedule and Register below**

     actions:
-      - label: Register Togay
+      - label: Register for Kids Groups
         url: /kids_new_beginners_group
         style: primary
         has_icon: false